Michel Gigon

-Michel Gigon (born 1929 in Caen, Calvados) is a French painter and stained-glass window designer.
+Michel Paul Marie Gigon (11 September 1929 – 25 May 2022) was a French painter and stained-glass window designer.

+Biography

+Michel Paul Marie Gigon was born in Caen, Calvados on 11 September 1929.
 He began his artistic career in 1953.
+Gigon died in Le Coudray on 25 May 2022, at the age of 92.

 Work

 Gigon had many exhibitions in France, Germany, Switzerland, Japan and Poland.
 Many of its paintings are in private collections in France, Switzerland, Germany, Spain.